jensengbg-elham-ahmadzadh/Getting-started-with-socket.io/README.md

 In order to update multi clients on the web.
 I wrote    io.emit('countUpdated', count);  istead of socket.emit('countUpdated', count);

+If we want to send a welcome message to the new user. we can emit a message on server. socket.emit('message', 'welcome!')

+In client.js we gonna use socket.on to listen to the message.
+Then we can print it on terminal. socket.on('message, (message) => {
+console.log(message);
+});

-I tried to make it simple and understandble.
+I tried to make the codes simple and understandble.